A glitchy iPhone is a massive headache for anyone to deal with.

 You might even discover that the problem is a glitch with your iPhone’s firmware.
 Restarting your iPhone is a quick and easy way to resolve this and many other minor issues.

 iPhone glitching out?
 No matter what the marketing information might say, your smartphone isn’t as waterproof as you might think.
 In fact, no iPhone is waterproof, only water-resistant.
 You do get some protection from things like rain and splashes with your device, but we wouldn’t recommend putting the waterproofing to the test beyond this.

 If you’ve made the mistake of dropping your phone in the toilet (it happens), then make sure you turn your phone off and put it somewhere that it can dry out.
 If you have something like dry rice or silica gel packets, these are great for pulling unwanted moisture away from your phone.

-While your phone is drying out, don’t look at it or use it for at least 24 hours – as tough as that might sound, the more you fiddle with your phone, the more likely it is that you’re going to cause additional damage.
+Do not look at or use your phone for at least 24 hours while it is drying out.
+The more you fiddle with your phone, the more likely you are to cause additional damage.
 If drying your phone out doesn’t work, then you might consider taking your phone to Apple and asking for help.

 You may be able to get a repair from the Apple Store, but you will have to pay for it, as the company doesn’t cover water damage on its warranty.

 Most phones connect to the internet these days, either through Wi-Fi or something called LTE.
 Wi-Fi problems can be a common issue with some iPhones – particularly the iPhone 8.
 If you’re struggling to link to your connection and you don’t know why, try restarting your phone to connect again.